bamerman/coffee-docs/principles-of-coffee-brewing.md

      align="right"/>

 ## Putting it all together
-The flavor map shows that appealing brewed coffee depends on optimal levels of strength and extraction.
+The flavor map shows that good-tasting brewed coffee depends on optimal levels of strength and extraction.

 To find optimal levels of strength and extracton for your coffee and preferences, use the flavor compass in these steps: